-How NICU noise affects your premature baby’s sleep
+How NICU noise affects sleep for sick or premature babies

 The neonatal intensive care unit (NICU) can be a noisy place.
-Even though staff try hard to keep things quiet, NICU noise often goes above the ideal level.
-This can make it hard for premature babies to get a good sleep.
+Staff try hard to keep things quiet and follow guidelines to minimise noise.
+But sometimes NICU noise can go above the ideal level, which can cause stress and discomfort and affect babies’ sleep.

-If there’s too much noise, your premature baby might not sleep for as long or as well, or the noise might keep waking him up.
-Too much noise can also affect your baby’s blood pressure.
+If there’s too much noise, your baby might not sleep for as long or as well, or the noise might keep waking them up.

-Premature babies sometimes ‘switch off’ in response to noise.
-This can be helpful for them in a noisy environment, but it can interfere with bonding with your baby.
-It means that it’s good to make the most of talking to your baby during her alert times.
+Sick or premature babies can shut their eyes, turn away from you or get agitated in response to noise.
+This can help babies in a noisy environment, but it can interfere with bonding with your baby.
+It means that it’s good to make the most of talking to your baby when they’re alert and relaxed.

 Keeping the noise down in the NICU